 Religion is, among other things, a machine for manufacturing common knowledge.
 Private belief is psychologically real, but socially weak.
 It does not coordinate strangers.
 A society cannot run on invisible beliefs that no one can observe.
 What rituals do—prayer spoken aloud, communal singing, congregational responses, public confessions, initiation rites, sacred calendars, distinctive clothing, a crucifix necklace, shared dietary rules—is turn inner states into public signals.
-They convert “I believe” into “we all see that we believe,” and then into “we all know that we all see that we believe.”
+They convert “I believe” into “we can all see that we believe,” and then into “we all know that we can all see it.”

 This matters because people are extremely sensitive to the social risk of being the odd one out.
 If belonging is the reward and ostracism the punishment, the most dangerous condition is uncertainty: Do they believe this?
 Do they know I believe it?
 Do they know I’m wavering?
 Rituals collapse that uncertainty.
 They make allegiance visible.
 They create an emotionally saturated version of a contract—less like signing a document, more like standing under a spotlight and letting the group watch you sign with your whole body.

-Common knowledge is not only about shared content; it’s also about credible commitment.
+This logic also helps explain why cost matters so much.
 A cheap signal is easy to fake.
 A costly signal is harder to fake, which is why social groups are so attracted to cost.
 High-demand religions—those that require many hours of weekly participation, tithing, conspicuous behavioural restrictions, sexual policing, or public displays of devotion—often look irrational or excessive from the outside.
-But through the common-knowledge lens, some of this “irrationality” is exactly the point.
-If a group can get you to do something that is inconvenient, stigmatizing, or effortful, it has a way to distinguish true loyalists from casual tourists.
+But through this lens, some of that irrationality is exactly the point.
+If a group can get you to do something inconvenient, stigmatizing, or effortful, it has a way to distinguish true loyalists from casual tourists.
 The sacrifice itself becomes evidence.
+The burden is part of the proof.

-I can't help but think there are many private doubts about very alarming world events that members of large partisan groups are having in parts of the world today, but few people within these communities have the willingness to speak their doubts out loud, since they would risk losing the support of their community.
-It reminds me of the fairy tale The Emperor's New Clothes--this story is especially apt to our modern times, since many of truths of the current world situation are so obvious that a very young child would be able to understand them clearly, and perhaps the innocence and humility of a child's voice is exactly what is needed to be convincing to those currently unwilling to speak the truth.
-Furthermore, one definition of heroism, in my opinion, is having the willingness to speak one's private knowledge of the truth to a group that might at least initially reject you for it.
+I can’t help thinking about the present political world.
+Within large partisan groups in parts of the world today, I suspect there are many private doubts about very alarming world events, and about the conduct of one very prominent leader who seems to dominate the news, yet too few people inside those groups are willing to speak their doubts aloud, because doing so would risk the loss of community.
+It reminds me of the old fairy tale The Emperor’s New Clothes.
+The force of that story is not that the child discovers some hidden fact.
+The child simply says aloud what everyone can already see.
+He turns private knowledge into common knowledge.
+Some of the truths of the current world situation, and of the behavioural problems of major leaders, are so obvious that a very young child could understand them clearly.
+Perhaps the innocence and humility of a child’s voice is exactly what is needed to pierce a collective performance of denial.
+One definition of heroism, in my opinion, is the willingness to speak one’s private knowledge of the truth to a group that may at least initially reject you for it.

-In practice, a religious community often survives not by answering every question, but by managing which questions are ok to ask.
+In practice, a religious community often survives not by answering every question, but by managing which questions are acceptable to ask out loud.

 A frequent defence of religion is that it provides moral structure.
 That claim is not wholly wrong—at least at the level of group coordination.
 A community that repeats moral language weekly, that teaches children shared scripts for gratitude, restraint, charity, and self-scrutiny, will often produce decently socialized people.
 The group is continuously manufacturing common knowledge about what counts as admirable, shameful, or forbidden.

-We see today a rise in bullying and prejudice in part because of this common-knowledge effect--various groups are coordinating a social norm by which prejudicial thinking is shared by a community, and becomes an emblem of partisan group involvement.
+One part of what we are seeing today in the rise of bullying and prejudice is this same effect: various groups are coordinating a social norm in which prejudicial thinking is shared openly within the community, until the prejudice itself becomes an emblem of partisan belonging.

-The frightening historical efficiency of religious persecution is, in part, a story about common knowledge: it is easier to harm others when the group has made the justification publicly shared, ritually repeated, and socially rewarded.
+The frightening historical efficiency of religious persecution is, in part, a story about common knowledge: it is easier to harm others when the justification has been made publicly shared, ritually repeated, and socially rewarded.

-Common knowledge is not only created in sanctuaries; it spreads through networks.
+This dynamic is not only created in sanctuaries; it also spreads through networks.
 Here the work of Nicholas Christakis is a useful complement.
-His research argues that behaviours can “cascade” through social networks—spreading from person to person to person, sometimes out to several degrees of separation.
+His research suggests that behaviours can cascade through social networks—spreading from person to person to person, sometimes out to several degrees of separation.
 Human behaviour is not merely individual choice; it is often contagious.

 Religion has always understood this intuitively.
 Congregations are network structures: friendship graphs with rituals attached.
 Conversion is rarely solitary; it is more often a relational event.
-People move toward belief because a trusted person pulls them toward a group in which belief is common knowledge.
-Doubt spreads similarly: not primarily through reading an argument, but through watching someone you respect begin to treat the sacred story as optional.
-The moment that becomes visible, it becomes socially thinkable.
-It becomes “sayable.”
+People move toward belief because a trusted person pulls them toward a group in which belief is already visible and shared.
+Doubt spreads similarly: not primarily through reading an argument, but through watching someone you respect begin to question the sacred story.
+The moment that questioning becomes visible, it becomes socially thinkable.
+It becomes sayable.
 It becomes a potential cascade.

 This is one reason religious authorities, across centuries, have been so preoccupied with public dissent.
 Private doubt is manageable; public doubt threatens contagion.